FREE CONSULTATIONS

 Philadelphia Criminal Lawyer Helps Man Wrongly Accused of Murder

-David Nenner, a top rated Philadelphia criminal defense lawyer, was interviewed by the Philadelphia Daily News about his client who was wrongly accused of murder and spent the last 17 months in jail.
+David S. Nenner, a top rated Philadelphia criminal defense lawyer, was interviewed by the Philadelphia Daily News about his client who was wrongly accused of murder and spent the last 17 months in jail.
 The murder trial was set for the beginning of March.
 However, due to Mr. Nenner’s investigation and research, his client was released from jail.

 Mr. Nenner’s client, Kevin Prince of North Philadelphia, was arrested for a murder that he did not commit and spent the last 17 months in jail, without bail, waiting for trial.
 If he was convicted, Prince, who is 27, could have gone to jail for life without parole.